CodePosse/codeposse/README.md

 - 💬 Ask me about ...
 - 😄 Pronouns: ...
 -->
+- 😄 I'm currently working under my own Corp updating WCAG for Marsh-Mclennan and the City of Los Angeles.
-- 🔭 I’m currently working on: [TA Digital] as a UX/UI/FrontEnd Architect/contributor to make protos, lead teams, and set standards.
+- 🔭 I recently left [TA Digital] as a UX/UI/FrontEnd Architect/contributor to make protos, lead teams, and set standards.
+- 🤔 I'm a Xoogler (ex-Googler) that built the next-gen of client-facing Google Ads keyword, budget and planning tools.
 - 👯 I’m looking to collaborate on: WCAG 508 compliance.
 - 📫 How to reach me: [Home] | [Medium] | [CodersRank] | [CodePen] | [LinkedIn] | [MoMa] (old)
 - ⚡ Fun facts: I LOVE my :dog: [Shasta] more than anything.
 I am on 4 patents, I [race], I am a published fashion photograher, I worked in the movie inustry before the web existed.